7Block Labs

 • KPI: Trace-to-source time (lot-level)

-• Formula: time from query (GTIN+lot) to complete provenance path.
+• Formula: This measures the time it takes from a query (GTIN + lot) to get the full provenance path.

 • KPI: Recall scope shrink (% SKUs/locations excluded)